Daniel-Mietchen/events/SNF-Workshop-2015-on-Open-Data-in-Science.md

 # Outlook
 * Public Access policies of other Federal agencies are being developed.
 Many of them explicitly build on the NIH experience with PubMed Central.
 They also refer to a "research data Commons".
 * The Commons
+* Future of NLM; recommendation for it to become a world leader in open science
 * public and machine readable data management plans

 # See also